Ndaté Yalla Mbodj: Reign

 After several skirmishes, Maroso Tassé and his wife refused to submit to French invasion and mobilized more forces in order to repulse the French army.
-In February 1855, Faidherbe departed from Saint-Louis with a force of 450 French soldiers and 400 armed volunteers in order to march of Nder, Queen Ndaté's capital.
+In February 1855, Faidherbe departed from Saint-Louis with a force of 450 French soldiers and 400 armed volunteers in order to march on Nder, Ndaté's capital.
 On 25 February at the Battle of Dioubouldy, the French defeated the combined Waalo and Trarza armies.
 The French then entered Nder, which had been deserted by the Queen and her followers, and burned it down.
 Maroso Tassé and his warriors still held firm and refused to submit.
 The Queen who was receiving updates still remained defiant.
 On 31 January 1855, Faidherbe finally defeated the Queen and gained control of Waalo.
 Having been defeated, the Queen gave the following speech in front of her dignitaries:

-The Prince of Cayor - Maaroso Tassé Diop lost many of his men in battle.
+Maaroso Tassé Diop lost many of his men in battle.
 For him and his wife, their defeat was the ultimate "defeat" and "humiliation in a country which had known only glory and honour."
-In addition to that, their young son was held hostage by the French, baptized a Christian and adding the name Lêon to his name to give Sidia Léeon Diop, and then sent to a French school abroad.
-He would later request a return to his country and later launched a campaign of attacks against the French.
-In-light of their defeat and the total humiliation of Waalo, under the advice of the Jogomay, Jawdin and Maalo (the three powerful noble council of electors responsible for electing the kings and queens of Waalo from the ruling family) and Maaroso Tassé's own relatives - the royal family of Cayor, requested that the royal couple move to Cayor for refuge and protection.
+In addition to that, their young son was held hostage by the French, baptized a Christian, given the name Lêon, and sent to a French school abroad.
+He would later request a return to his country and launch a campaign of attacks against the French.
+In light of their crushing defeat, with the advice of the Jogomay, Jawdin and Maalo (the three powerful noble council of electors responsible for electing the kings and queens of Waalo from the ruling family) and Maaroso Tassé's relatives in the royal family of Cayor, requested that the royal couple move to Cayor for refuge and protection.
 They left for Cayor, and received protection from their relatives.
 The French demanded that the royal family of Cayor hand them over as their prisoners, and if they refuse to do so Cayor would be deemed an enemy.
 The royal family of Cayor refused to do so and offered them protection.
-The Queen remained in Cayor for several years until her death in 1860.
+The Queen remained in Cayor until her death in 1860.